Apr 08

 It appeared Jesus was not going to be the ruler and set things right after all.
 The very people He came to save had killed Him.
 This was not how the story was supposed to go . . . at least in their eyes.

-So, what did Mary and the other women do?
-On the third day after Jesus’ death, while it was still dark, they got up, gathered their spices and started walking to the tomb (John 20:1).
+So what did Mary and the other women do?
+On the third day after Jesus’s death, while it was still dark, they got up, gathered their spices and started walking to the tomb (John 20:1).
+Never mind that it was still dark.
+Never mind that a giant boulder blocked the tomb’s entrance . . . a stone too heavy for the women to move.

+Never mind that armed Roman soldiers stood guard over the grave.
+Never mind that the disciples were so discouraged and disillusioned that they hid away in a secret room.
+Never mind all that.
 The women didn’t have all the details worked out in their heads, but they were not going to sit home in their discouragement—paralyzed into inactivity.
-They were going to move forward…while it was still dark.
+They were going to move forward . . . while it was still dark.

-Mary Magdalene got up, and she got going…while it was still dark.
+Mary Magdalene got up, and she got going . . . while it was still dark.
 In the end, she was not disappointed that she took this step of faith, and you won’t be either.
 Just as assuredly as Jesus met her at her greatest point of need, He will meet you at yours.

 Did you notice that Mary Magdalene didn’t wait until her circumstances changed before she got moving?
 Jesus was still dead as far as she knew.
 But she got up and moved forward anyway.

 And where did she go?
 Yes, she went to the tomb, but there is more.
-She went back to the last place she had seen Him.
+She went back to the last pace she had seen Him.
 Perhaps that is where you need to go today.
 Go back to the last place you encountered Jesus.
 Even if it is still dark.
 Even if you are still in a dark place.
 Even if a seemingly impossible imposing boulder of disappointment is blocking your dreams.
 Don’t worry about moving the stone.
 God’s good at that.
 You just keep putting one faithful foot in front of the other and let God take care of the rest.

 Oh, what we miss when we make camp in the painful place of disappointment and refuse God’s invitation to continue the adventurous journey.
 We miss the moments of sudden glory when our eyes are shut tight because of discouragement, and our hearts are bolted fast with despair.

-Don’t let the weight of discouragement hold you down or lower your expectations of the life in Christ.
+Never allow the weight of discouragement hold you down or lower your expectations of the life in Christ.
 Get up.
 Get moving.
 Open your eyes.
 Open your heart.
 There’s more to experience just around the bend.

 Let’s Pray